willowbit/thepelicanproject.net/content/posts/beginners-guide.md

 you've found yourself with a copy of that strange-looking book that's being talked about a lot on the internet.
 Or maybe you picked it up at a used-book store, intruiged by it's daunting cover.
 Or maybe you searched it up because of an obscure reference in a DOOM mod.
 Or maybe you found it on top of a paper-towel dispenser in an airport bathroom, just sitting there, ominously.

-Whoever you are, the book you now hold in your hands, whether pristinely new or bursting at the seams, is for you.
+Whoever you are, the book you now hold in your hands, whether pristinely new or bursting at the seams, is ~~not~~ for you.
 House of Leaves tells a story like no other, but at the same time, recounts every story that's ever been told.
 It reaches into the deepest part of us, touching that deep, primal fear we didn't know we had.
 The fear of loss, of darkness, of passion, and most importantly, of love.

 So enjoy your time within the House, navigating it's hallways, cracking it's codes, searching for meaning, as it's one you'll hardly forget.